Household Support Fund: Update 11th March 2026

 Signposting, information and advice available for applicants:

-- Birmingham Connect to Support-online information and advice guide, community directory and marketplace for citizens of Birmingham
+- Birmingham Connect to Support – online information and advice guide, community directory and marketplace

 - If you are a household with children and require wider support, including parenting, food and/or mental health support, you can complete a self-referral Family Connect Form by clicking here.